UKHomeOffice/docker-nginx-proxy/README.md

 The *Default DNS Server* is the first entry in the resolve.conf file in the container and is normally correct and managed by Docker or Kubernetes.
 * `CLIENT_MAX_BODY_SIZE` - Can set a larger upload than Nginx defaults in MB.
-* `HTTPS_REDIRECT_PORT` - Only required for http to https redirect and only when a non-standard https port is in use.
-This is useful when testing or for development instances or when a load-balancer mandates a non-standard port.
 * `LOG_FORMAT_NAME` - Can be set to `text` or `json` (default).
 * `NO_LOGGING_URL_PARAMS` - Can be set to `TRUE` if you don't want to log url params.
 Default is empty which means URL params are logged
 * `NO_LOGGING_BODY` - Defaults to true `TRUE`.
 Set otherwise and nginx should log the request_body.